 Step 4: Heat the oil in a pan and fry the onions on medium heat till soft.
 Add the chopped garlic and ginger.
 Cover and cook on low heat for 2 minutes.
 Add the chopped tomato and ¼ of the chopped green chillies and cook covered on low heat for a further 2 minutes.

 Step 5: Put off the heat and leave covered for 5 minutes.
 We do not want to brown the tomato but we will cook the tomato in the trapped heat till it is soft and cooked.

 Step 6: Re-strain the thin coconut milk and add to the pan with ½ tsp. salt and bring to a boil on medium heat.
 Next add the fish.
 Hold the sides of the pan and swirl the pan to coat the fish and distribute it evenly in the pan.
 Do not use a spoon.
 Cover and cook on low heat for 4 minutes.

-Step 7: Add the remaining green chillies and re-strain the thick coconut milk into the pan.
+Step 7: Re-strain and add the thick coconut milk and the remaining green chillies into the pan.
 Cook uncovered on low heat for 2 minutes.
 Add the egg-sugar-vinegar mixture to the pan and swirl the pan holding its sides.
 Cook further for 1 ½ minutes.
 Add the corriander, cover the pan and switch off the heat.

 Serve hot with hot steamed rice.

 Watch the Video